eclipsesrl/udesly-docs/docs/shopify-default-page.md

 ---
-id: shopify-default-page
+id: shopify-default-pages
-title: Shopify Default Page
+title: Shopify Default Pages
 ---

 You can add other pages to your project starting from this default template.